HEC working out affordable mobile packages for online education: Dr Banuri

 The connectivity issues were being resolved step-by-step, especially in those areas where the issue like Internet and devices were reported, he added.

-“Face-to-face teaching is halted at all educational institutions across the globe in wake of novel Coronavirus”, he said and added the countries, with resources and capacity, had opted for online education system.
+“Face-to-face teaching is halted at all educational institutions across the globe in the wake of Coronavirus,” he said and added the countries, with resources and capacity had opted for online education system.

-He said that Pakistan ought to move towards online classes till circumstances becomes normal in line with approach the developed countries had opted during current situation.
+He said that Pakistan ought to move towards online classes until circumstances become normal in line with the approach the developed countries had opted during the current situation.
 Corona had badly affected the education system not only in Pakistan but across the globe, he added.

 He urged Pakistani students to go for practical experience, especially online system.